Prompt: Slavery, captivity and hostages

 "I hate you," she says, knowing that her display of maturity isn't exactly winning her argument any points.

 Ronon's eyes are filled with mirth.
 "Face it, squirt," he says, ducking as she disgustedly throws one of his dirty socks at his face.
-"You're singing Ma Nishtana
+"You're singing Ma Nishtana this year."

 She turns on her heels and stomps away, slamming the door behind her.
 Next year Ronon's going to be younger than her, if she has to force a Wraith to inject him with life force herself.